carbon-language/carbon-lang/clang/docs/UsersManual.rst

 .. option:: -Wno-error=foo

-  Turn warning "foo" into an warning even if :option:`-Werror` is specified.
+  Turn warning "foo" into a warning even if :option:`-Werror` is specified.

 .. option:: -Wfoo